alextim/astro-lib/packages/astro-webmanifest/README.md

 ## Configuration

-The config object extends the `Webmanifest` type and optionally has `config` and `locales` properties as an object.
+The integration option object extends the `Webmanifest` type and optionally has `config` and `locales` properties as an object.

 ### `config` property
 <details>